Generic Database Import (Excel Spreadsheet)

 For example FNAME AS First_Name, LNAME AS Last_Name, MNAME AS Middle_Name, etc FROM [SHEET1$]

-- Your import wizard should resemble what is displayed below:
+- Your import wizard should resemble what is shown below:

 - Next, assign a valid access group to the imported cardholders or set them to Unassigned.